Potential Kontinental Hockey League expansion: East Asia

 Former ice hockey player and member of the council of the Ice hockey Federation Viacheslav Fetisov, has expressed hopes of expanding the KHL into several countries in East Asia, including China, Japan, South Korea and even North Korea; and the development of a Far East division in KHL was discussed in a meeting with the board in July, 2014.

-Gulf Nations
+Persian Gulf Nations

 In August 2018, vice-president of KHL commented on the possibility of expanding the league in UAE.
 There was no official discussion with UAE Ice Sports Federation.

 In February 2019, president of the Emirates Ice Hockey League (EHL) Vladimir Burdun announced the goal of entering an UAE team in KHL by 2021.
 He also aimed at strengthening UAE ice hockey team by 2020, in order to get players ready for NHL.
 A new ice arena is expected to open in Abu Dhabi in 2019 which meets all the requirements of the KHL.
 The plan was to replicate the success of another ice hockey team situated in deserts, Vegas Golden Knights.
 NHL and KHL stars such as Pavel Datsyuk, Sergei Mozyakin, Alexander Ovechkin were mentioned to improve competitiveness.